gunnaraas/itf.certified.ninja/README.md

-# IT Fundamentals Notebook website
+# certified.ninja - CompTIA IT Fundamentals+

-This repository hosts instructor and student notes for [MNCFS](https://mncfs.org/)'s CompTIA ITF+ classes.
+This repository hosts instructor and student notes for [MNCFS](https://mncfs.org/)'s CompTIA ITF+ course.

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/) and is compiled and hosted by [Netlify](https://netlify.com).